MateoBaLa/geo_env/README.md

 Geo-Envi modeling course for modeling whit topographic and climate examples.
-The code contain comments for the processing of data and images.
+The code contain comments for processing data and producing images representing data modeling.